The Year in Trade 2018: U.S. Global Trade Trends

 By using the information above, Logistics Plus will be able to assist you in making better informed sourcing decisions.
 While other brokers may be larger, they cannot match the personal attention to detail that Logistics Plus Customs Broker Solutions offers.
 Our consulting services are available to any Logistics Plus shipping customer.
 Becoming a customer of Logistics Plus means that you gain immediate access to the peace-of-mind that comes from working with our compliance specialists.
 If you are not a Logistics Plus customer, you can also purchase our customs broker solutions as a stand-alone consulting service.
 Either way, we’re here to help!

 Our team of customs brokers and global trade compliance experts will guide you through every complex step of the customs process.
-Contact us today for more information or click here to schedule a customized Global Trade Compliance seminar.
 You can also email us at cbs@logisticsplus.com.

 Contact-Us-Button